 Gone are the days when organizations used to follow the traditional interview procedure.
 Now they have unexpected questions for candidates.

 Many a time, interviewers give candidates a vague question like-

-‘How many stairs did you climb to reach at interview place? ’,
+‘How many stairs did you climb to reach the interview place? ’,

-‘How will you sell my laptop to me? ’, and so on.
+‘How will you sell my laptop for me? ’, and so on.

 Questions like this test the wit and creativity of the person.

 Another question of such kind is ‘what is your happiest moment‘, though the question sounds easy to answer it does make candidates confused if he or she is unprepared.

 Life is never a peaceful journey, it is a mixture of both happiness and sorrow.
 And we usually experience certain emotions which become life long memories, it can be a happy or sad one.
 But there are few special memories that we like to cherish especially happy ones.

 Such memories are so special that we love to think about it most of the time.